 Restoration Projects

-The following are in need of repair or restoration.
-If you have a talent for repairing or restoring vintage apparatus, contact us.
+The following items are in need of repair or restoration.
+If you have experience restoring vintage apparatus and are interested in working together, contact us.

 Leon’s Glass Penetration